randruc/HugoCustomShortcodes/README.md

 ## sourcecode

 This custom shortcode is a wrapper for the Hugo "highlight" shortcode.
 It allows highlighting of source code read from a file.

+Usage example:

+    {{<  sourcecode file="demo.c" language="c" from="3" to="15" >}}

+Parameters are:
+    file      (mandatory) : The file to read content from.
+The path is relative to the calling page. language  (mandatory) : The source language.
+    from      (optional)  : The first line to read. to        (optional)  : The last line to read. highlight (optional)  : The set of lines to highlight. linum     (optional)  : The setting of this option to any value will switch on line numbers printing. style     (optional)  : The style to use.
+This option has the priority.
+If this option is not set, then the style is taken from the site param named "highlightTheme".
+If this site param is not set, then the default style is applied.